 The Greek islands occupy 20% of the territory of the country and their Mediterranean climate slightly varies according to the location.
 The relief of the islands is also very diverse - from green landscapes and pine forests to dry and barren hills and valleys.
 Considering this and the fact that each island group has differences in architecture, visiting a new Greek island is almost like visiting a new country.

 The Greek islands are the most preferred summer destinations by holidaymakers, as the largest of them attract the greatest number of tourists - Crete, Corfu and Rhodes.
 Mykonos and Santorini are the main choice of honeymooners and young couples.

-Crete and Evia are the largest Greek islands which do not belong to any group and they are entirely different from the north to the south.
-Except for the islands, the seaside areas of mainland can also offer nice beaches and plenty of hotels for the perfect stay (like the Halkidiki peninsula near Thessaloniki, the coastline around Parga and Syvota, the Pelion peninsula).
-One of the largest sights of the country - Meteora - is also located in the middle of mainland Greece, in Trikala region.
+Except for the islands, the seaside areas of mainland Greece can also offer nice beaches and plenty of hotels for the perfect stay.
+Popular tourists destinations in the summer are the Halkidiki peninsula near Thessaloniki, the coastline around Parga and Syvota, the Pelion peninsula and some parts of Peloponnese.

 Skiing in Greece?
 People can hardly imagine this because the first things that comes across a traveler`s mind about this country are beaches, boats, blue sea and everything related to summer.